RELEASE: Cities Need to Focus on Equitable Access to Core Services to Achieve Economic Prosperity and Environmental Sustainability

 During the next year, WRI will release working papers that evaluate:

 Sector-specific approaches are a start, but they are not enough.
-To build thriving cities of the future will require transformational change.
+To build thriving cities of the future will require transformative change.
 Preliminary case studies in this first installment find the following ingredients are key to urban transformation: a strong coalition of urban change agents with a shared vision, a seminal problem that unleashes a cycle of positive change, the availability of financial resources to implement ambitious reforms and a long-term political commitment can spark broader, city-wide transformation.
 WRI will develop a series of city-level case studies from across the world to examine how transformative change does or does not happen, addressing the following questions: